saralafia/Cohesive-Course-Design/README.md

 [![Constructive Alignment](https://elearninginfographics.com/wp-content/uploads/Designing-eLearning-Courses-Backwards-Infographic-550x420.png)](https://www.youtube.com/watch?v=d8F1SnWaIfE)

 In practice, neither constructive alignment nor backward design are strictly linear per se.
 They are self-reflexive, continuous processes of planning that help teacher zoom-out and consider the big ideas, essential questions, and desired learning outcomes rather than getting overwhelmed by content coverage.
 Both of these models for course design and planning allow the instructor to place the student and their learning at the center of course design, rather than content, and offer a method for creating cohesive, effective curriculum.

-**On Constructive Alignment:**

-According to Marton and Booth in “The Learner’s Experience of Learning,” Constructivism ‘is not a particular method but an attitude towards teaching which implies a focal awareness of the learner and the learner's world.., each teacher has to tackle the principles and appropriate them within the context of his or her own teaching” (cited in Biggs 349).
-Biggs goes on to ask, “But how is the teacher to move from a "focal awareness ... of the learner's world", and appropriating principles, to doing things differently?”
-Constructive alignment is the method of putting constructivist learning approaches (student-centered learning) into practice through one’s course design, a process in which the learning objectives, course assessment, and course activities mutually inform one another.

-“Constructivism comprises a family of theories but all have in common the centrality of the learner's activities in creating meaning.
-These and related ideas have important implications for teaching and assessment.
-Instructional designers for their part have emphasised alignment between the objectives of a course or unit and the targets for assessing student performance.
-‘Constructive alignment’ represents a marriage of the two thrusts, constructivism being used as a framework to guide decision-making at all stages in instructional design: in deriving curriculum objectives in terms of performances that represent a suitably high cognitive level, in deciding teaching/learning activities judged to elicit those performances, and to assess and summatively report student performance” (Biggs 347).

 **On Backward Design:**